-The standard military press and the overhead dumbbell presses, hits more of the anterior head of the deltoid, which is often stimulated a lot even during the bench press.
-Behind the neck press, on the other hand stimulates all the three heads of the shoulder, specially the posterior delt.
+The standard military press and the overhead dumbbell presses hits more of the anterior head of the deltoid, which is often stimulated a lot even during the bench press.
+Behind the neck press, on the other hand, stimulates all the three heads of the shoulder, especially the posterior delt.
 It also recruits the triceps, lateral delts, traps, and rhomboids.

 Here are the following points to be kept in mind while you perform the movement:

-- – Start practising for the movement with a light empty barbell or even better, a hollow pipe.
+– Start practicing for the movement with a light empty barbell or even better, a hollow pipe.

-- – Avoid getting the bar all the way down to the neck.
-In case you have been performing this movement since a long time and are confident of the same, please go ahead.
-But for beginners, or injury prone guys and girls, just stop with the bar, slightly close to the bottom position.
+– Avoid getting the bar all the way down to the neck.
+In case you have been performing this movement for a long time and are confident of the same, please go ahead.
+But for beginners, or injury-prone guys and girls, just stop with the bar, slightly close to the bottom position.